OpenSyndrome/website/content/about.md

 * **Transparent**: All changes and updates are publicly documented
 * **Evolving**: Continuously improved based on community feedback

+By choosing an open format and Git-based workflow, we're making medical knowledge more accessible and standardized.
+This approach enables everything from machine learning research to clinical education.
+Practitioners can share their knowledge easily, researchers can develop new syndrome discovery models, and organizations can implement standardized definitions in their systems.

 We work closely with Public Health Organizations, Healthcare Institutions, Software Developers, Academic Researchers, and Surveillance Networks.
 See [how to get involved](/how/) and check our [tools](/how/tools) out.